Device-independent quantum key distribution from computational assumptions: Introduction

-In this work, we propose a new setting for DIQKD, shown in \cref{fig:setting_comp}, and a DIQKD protocol for this setting, \cref{protocol:comp_qkd}, which dispenses with the locality assumption altogether and replaces it by a \emph{computational assumption}.
-Our setting allows arbitrary quantum communication and operations, even non-local ones,\footnote{By ``non-local operations'' we mean that the quantum operations applied on the states do not need to respect any bipartition of the Hilbert space.} between the two components of the device.
-In other words, our setting explicitly includes the quantum channel for entanglement distribution between the two components of the device, without any assumption about the spatial separation between components or the speed with which the protocol is executed.
-To generate secure keys in this setting, we rely on a standard computational assumption in post-quantum cryptography~\cite{peikert2016decade}: we assume that the device cannot solve the Learning with Errors (LWE) problem~\cite{lwe}.\footnote{Roughly speaking, the LWE problem corresponds to solving a noisy linear equation: given a matrix $A$ and a vector $b$ such that $A x + e = b$, where $e$ is a sufficiently short noise vector so that the solution~$x$ is unique, one needs to find $x$.
-For $e=0$, this is easily solved by Gaussian elimination, but for a suitably sampled non-zero $e$, no efficient classical nor quantum algorithm is known.} More specifically, we assume that the device is computationally bounded and that the probability of any computationally bounded device to solve the LWE problem is negligible in the security parameter $\lambda$.\footnote{A negligible function is one that decays faster than any inverse polynomial.
+Our main result is a DIQKD protocol (\cref{protocol:comp_qkd} described below) to generate \emph{information-theoretically secure keys} in the setting of \cref{fig:setting_comp}, assuming that the device in the protocol is \emph{computationally bounded}: we assume that the device cannot solve the Learning with Errors (LWE) problem,\footnote{Roughly speaking, the LWE problem corresponds to solving a noisy linear equation: given a matrix $A$ and a vector $b$ such that $A x + e = b$, where $e$ is a sufficiently short noise vector so that the solution~$x$ is unique, one needs to find $x$.
+For $e=0$, this is easily solved by Gaussian elimination, but for a suitably sampled non-zero $e$, no efficient classical nor quantum algorithm is known.} a standard computational assumption in post-quantum cryptography~\cite{lwe, peikert2016decade} More specifically, we assume that the device is computationally bounded and that the probability of any computationally bounded device to solve the LWE problem is negligible in the security parameter $\lambda$.\footnote{A negligible function is one that decays faster than any inverse polynomial.
 A security parameter quantifies how hard an instance of a cryptographic problem is.
 As a simple example, consider factoring: here, the security parameter could be the number of bits of the composite number that needs to be factored.} This is called the \emph{LWE assumption}.